Kling Klang Studio

 Kling Klang (also spelled as Klingklang) is the private music studio of the band Kraftwerk.
 The name is taken from the first song on the Kraftwerk 2 album.
-The studio was originally located at Mintropstraße 16 in Düsseldorf, Germany, adjacent to Düsseldorf Hauptbahnhof, but in mid-2009 moved to Meerbusch-Osterath, around 10 kilometers west of Düsseldorf.
+The studio was originally located at Mintropstraße 16 in Düsseldorf, Germany, near to Düsseldorf Hauptbahnhof, but in mid-2009 moved to Meerbusch-Osterath, around 10 kilometers west of Düsseldorf.
 The band also operate a record label named Kling Klang, which they use to release their music.

 Background

 Kling Klang (an onomatopœia; in English: ding dong) began as a studio in 1970; the band marked this as the real beginning of Kraftwerk.
 The studio began as an empty room in a workshop premises located in an industrial part of Düsseldorf.
 The building exterior was clad in yellow tiles with a large electric shuttered doorway leading to an enclosed courtyard.
 On the right was a loading stage used by an electrical installation company that used the upper floor.
 The studio was accessed through a small anteroom.
 The main studio room was fitted with sound insulation and measured about sixty square feet.
 Later on other adjoining rooms were used for things like making instruments such as home made oscillators.
 The basement of the studio was used to store old instruments and machines.
 The band never threw anything away, and subsequently used the older equipment to recreate sounds.